SlobodanNinkov/SlobodanNinkov/_posts/2025-10-12-iot-fieldtesting.md

 ---
 layout: post
-title: IoT device field testing
+title: Field Testing IoT Devices: A Practical Checklist
 subtitle:
 comments: true
 mathjax: true
 author: Slobodan Ninkov
 ---

+After running dozens of IoT field tests, these are the things that actually matter.
+Most come from mistakes.

 IoT device initial field testing is a special moment in the product lifecycle.
 During this phase, the team receives brutal, reality-based feedback on technical decisions made during development.